Coaching is a series of uncertain choices

 • You need a blueprint, an overall plan to follow, to act as a guide – but there must be many mini-variations within the plan (how many different choices can you be comfortable with?)

-• There are many things you could change in the practice – but how do you develop the skills to decide and to feel comfortable with uncertain choices, or ‘educated guesses’ as we called them 🙂
+• There are many things you could change in the practice – but how do you develop the skills to decide and to feel comfortable with uncertain choices, or ‘educated guesses’ as we call them 🙂

 • Be prepared to make the wrong choice – Don’t worry, expect to adapt and to ‘fail’, although often it’s only you that knows you are failing!! 🙂